 Whether you’re out for a casual hike or planning to bungee jump, scuba dive or ski, you’ll want to know if you’re covered for all your activities.
-You must add any activities and sports you’ll be doing while travelling when you get a quote, because you won’t be able to add them after you’ve chosen and paid for your policy.
+You must add any activities and sports you’ll be doing while travelling when you get a quote, because you won’t be able to add them later.
 Not adding all your favourite activities could also affect your cover if you suffer an injury.

 You can review the list of activities we offer in Section 8 of your policy wording.

-For example: you’re going hiking for a few days and scuba diving at least once during your trip - you would select: the maximum elevation you’ll be hiking to; and the type of scuba diving you’ll be doing and the maximum depth (checking whether you need to be licensed).
+For example: you’re going hiking for a few days and scuba diving at least once during your trip – you would select: the maximum elevation you’ll be hiking to; and the type of scuba diving you’ll be doing and the maximum depth (also checking whether you need to be licensed).

 If you’re participating in an activity that is not listed, you must contact the Customer Service team to confirm if cover is available before you buy a policy.
 Cover will not be in place until we have confirmed acceptance and any additional premium is paid.